-II.C.1 The textbook case
+II.C.1 The Textbook Case

 Consider two simplifying assumptions: (i) the planner offers a linear contract, i.e., B(s) = bs, and (ii) workers are risk-neutral.
-The first assumption allows us to focus on one policy parameter: the replacement rate level b.
-The second assumption allows us to ignore the value of risk protection and focus on the role of moral hazard responses in the design of sick pay.
+The first assumption allows me to focus on one policy parameter: the replacement rate level b.
+The second assumption allows me to ignore the value of risk protection and focus on the role of moral hazard.

-Worker i chooses her sick pay utilization by comparing the cost of an absence $((1 - b)w^i)$ with the net gain from an extra day off (u_s^i) .
+Worker i chooses her sick pay utilization by comparing the cost of an absence $((1 - b)w^i)$ with the net gain from an extra day off (u_s) .
 The former depends on the wage rate w^i and the replacement rate b.
-The marginal utility of an extra day off depends on the health shock and workers' preferences as derived in the previous section:
+The marginal utility of an extra day off depends on the health shock and workers' preferences as derived in the previous section: $u_s^i = \phi^i (1 - f'^i(s^i - \theta^i))$.
+Thus, when $u_s^i \le w^i(1-b)$, the individual chooses to go to work, else she takes a day off.

-$$u_s^i = \phi^i \left[\frac{\partial s_l^i}{\partial s^i} - \frac{\partial f^i(s^i - \theta^i)}{\partial s^i} + q^i \mathbb{1}\{\text{weekend}\} \right] \,.$$

-Thus, when $u_s^i \leq w^i(1-b)$, the individual chooses to go to work, else she takes a day off.

-No externalities.
+No production cost of sickness.
 Assume that sickness does not affect workers' productivity.
 That is, worker i is (i) equally productive when healthy and when sick, and (ii) sickness is not contagious.
-In equilibrium, the firm is willing to pay worker i her marginal product.
-Thus w_i equals the marginal productivity ν^{i} .23 Given this wage rate, worker i efficiently self-selects into working or not working depending on the marginal utility of a day off u_s^i .
+The firm offers w_i to the worker, and in this case, this equals her marginal productivity ν^i , and $\mu^i = \nu^i$.
+Given this wage rate, worker i efficiently self-selects into working or not working depending on the marginal utility of a day off u_s^i .

 Panel (a) of Figure 1 shows graphically the effect of sick pay provision on workers' choices and welfare.
 This figure puts together the worker and the firm problems.
-The vertical axis shows the marginal utility of a day off (u_s^i) and worker's marginal productivity ν^i .
+The vertical axis shows the marginal utility of a day off (u_s^i) and worker's marginal productivity (ν^i) .
 The horizontal axis corresponds to the daily wage rate w^i .
 Thus, at the 45° line, wages equal marginal productivity $w^i = \nu^i$ for different productivity levels.
 Additionally, at the 45° line, the marginal utility of an extra day off equals its cost-the forgone wage.
-Thus, absent of sick pay, workers efficiently sort into working $(u_s^i \leq w^i)$ and not working $(u_s^i > w^i)$.
+Thus, absent of sick pay, workers efficiently sort into working $(u_s^i \le w^i)$ and not working $(u_s^i > w^i)$.